Incremental Computation: What Is the Essence?

-\end{itemize} Additional care is needed for other kinds of use, and for more complex computations~\cite[Section 2.2]{Liu13book}.
-Nevertheless, a general and systematic method can handle these issues correctly and automatically~\cite{PaiKoe82,Liu13book}, and because of the complexities of the matter, is even more desirable.
+\end{itemize} and finally one can start with \m{r = x^2} and \m{r_1 = 2(x+1)-1=2x+1}, exactly the same initialization as above, and use the same maintenance.

-Note that tabulating polynomials is a generalization of this example, and incrementalization yields exactly the same algorithm from finite difference~\cite{jordan1965calculus} used by Babbage's difference engine~\cite{Goldstine:72}.
+While examining all the choices, consequences, and trade-offs by hand on an ad hoc basis is challenging, a general and systematic method can handle these issues correctly and automatically~\cite{PaiKoe82,Liu13book}.
+Because of the complexities of the matter, such a method is even more desirable.